Student Societies

 Off-Campus Learning Opportunities

-Many of the skill-based classes in the TR program utilize field trips to locations surrounding our campus.
-Some of the locations are based in the beautiful outdoor environment of Southeast Idaho.
-Other trips might include such things as playing Adapted Para Ice Hockey at the Idaho Falls ice rink.
+Many of the skill-based classes in the TR program have field trips to locations surrounding our campus.
+Some are outdoors in beautiful Southeast Idaho, or in an indoor environment, like the Idaho Falls ice rink.

-Additionally, some students may elect to participate in a "Summit Experience" which entails preparation and then living off-campus for up to 4 weeks.
-Summit opportunities are in locations such as southern Utah or in Idaho.
-The longer trips are during Spring Semester and there are shorter versions available in late summer and even winter.
+You may get to participate in a "Summit Experience," where you can prepare to live off-campus for 4-weeks.
+Summit opportunities are usually in southern Utah or Idaho.
+The longer trips are during Spring Semester and shorter versions in late summer and even winter.

 Offered Certifications

-As a student, you can increase your employability by increasing your skill set.
-In order to get the most out of your experience here at BYU-I, you should seek out certifications and talk to your teachers and academic advisors.
-Some certifications that students can obtain and prepare for while attending and taking courses are the following:
+Increase your employability by increasing your skill set.
+To get the most out of your experience here at BYU-I, you should seek out certifications and talk to your teachers and academic advisors.
+Some certifications that students can get and prepare for are the following:

-Certifications While Attending (Barring Certification Exams Are Passed):
+Certifications While Attending (If Certification Exams Are Passed):

 General: